Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 It hurt.

-“Git up, you coulda escaped that.”
+"Git up, you coulda escaped that."
 Firth reached down and *yoinked* Hunter back up to and *off* his feet with a flick of his wrist, and did it so forcefully he would have torn Hunter’s arm right out of its socket if he hadn’t been prepared.
 He bent his knees and landed properly; even in supergravity, Firth had managed to fling him damn near to the roof.

 It took Hunter a moment to regain his balance.
-“Fuck, did’ya need to do that?!”
+"Fuck, did’ya need to do that?!"

 Firth just shrugged his giant beachball-shaming shoulders.
-“Stop bein’ so puny, then.
+"Stop bein’ so puny, then.
 Now, lemme show you how - ah.
-Well, never mind I guess.”
+Well, never mind I guess."
 The new suit contractors peered in through the gym door, there to summon him toward the fitting room.
-“Looks like the show’s about to begin.”
+"Looks like the show’s about to begin."

 Hunter just nodded, hobbled over to the edge, disabled the grav plating, and attempted to recover his dignity.
 It didn’t work.
 Firth meanwhile sprang up cat-like and prowled toward the door, as if he’d not been exerting himself at all.
 Bastard.